-483.370. (a) The hearing shall be conducted in the manner prescribed in Section 483.090.

-(b) The judicial officer shall issue the writ of attachment, which shall specify the amount to be secured by the attachment and the property to be levied on, if he finds all of the following:
+483.370.
+The hearing shall be conducted in the manner prescribed in Section 483.090 and the judicial officer shall issue a writ of attachment, which shall specify the amount to be secured by the attachment and the property to be levied on, if he finds all of the following:

-(1) A right to attach order has been issued in the action pursuant to Article 1 (commencing with Section 483.010).

-(2) The defendant has failed to prove that the property sought to be attached, or the portion thereof specified in the writ, is exempt from attachment.

-(3) The plaintiff has provided the undertaking required by Chapter (commencing with Section).
+- (a) A right to attach order has been issued in the action pursuant to Article 1 (commencing with Section 483.010). - (b) The defendant has failed to prove that the property sought to be attached, or the portion thereof specified in the writ, is exempt from attachment. - (c) The plaintiff has provided the undertaking required by Article 2 of Chapter 9 (commencing with Section 489.210).

 Comment.
-Section 483.370 incorporates the procedure provided in Section 483.090 and is otherwise comparable to Section 483.100.
+Section 483.370 is comparable to Section 483.090.

 Article 3.
-Ex Parte Procedure for

-Obtaining Additional Writs
+Ex Parte Procedure for Obtaining Additional Writs